opensearch-project/documentation-website/_benchmark/quickstart.md

 After an OpenSearch Benchmark test runs, take the following steps to ensure that you're test has run properly:

-- Take a look at your OpenSearch or OpenSearch Dashboards index that you ran the Becnhmark against.
+- Take a look at your OpenSearch or OpenSearch Dashboards index that you ran the Benchmark against.
 Make note of the number of documents inside the index.
-- In the results returned by OpenSearch Benchmark, look for the "Segment Count" row and see if the number of segments matches your total number of documents.
+- In the results returned by OpenSearch Benchmark, compare the `workload.json` file for your specific workload and verify that the document count matches the number of documents.
+For example, based on the [percolator](https://github.com/opensearch-project/opensearch-benchmark-workloads/blob/main/percolator/workload.json#L19) `workload.json` file, you should expect to see 2000000 documents in your cluster.

 ### Understanding the results